Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Vector approximate message passing

 \cite{bishop2006pattern} highlights that there exists a close relationship between the belief about a variable $x_j$ (which is defined as the product of all incoming messages to the variable node), $b(x_j)$, and the corresponding marginal distribution.
 If the graphical model is a tree, the beliefs converge to the marginal distribution after one iteration of a message passing algorithm.

 Algorithms exploiting Eqs. (\ref{eq: x1}) and (\ref{eq: x2}) are labeled sum-product algorithms \citep[see, e.g.,][]{korobilis2019high}.
 Notice that to arrive at the marginals of $x_1$ ($x_2$), we need to marginalize over $x_2$ ($x_1$).
 This summation is often difficult to compute.
-As a solution, researcher often relies on approximation to these sums (or integrals more generally) and arrive at so-called approximate message passing algorithms \citep{donoho2009message}.
+As a solution, researchers often rely on approximations to these sums (or integrals more generally) and arrive at so-called approximate message passing algorithms \citep{donoho2009message}.

 Before we discuss such approximations in more detail, we show how to design a message passing algorithm for the general regression model.
 Let $\bm y$ denote a $T-$ dimensional response vector and $\bm X$ is a $T \times K$ matrix of regressors.
 The corresponding regression coefficients are denoted by $\bm \beta$ and the error variance is given by $\sigma^2$.
 Furthermore, we let $\Pi(\bm \beta)$ denote the prior.
 We assume throughout that any hyperparameters associated with the prior and $\sigma^2$ are known.\footnote{In practice, we will update them using expectation maximization steps using the quantities presented below.}